wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/get-data/includes/3-relational-data.md

 -   **Load** - Automatically load your data into a Power BI model in its current state.

--   **Transform Data** - Open your data in Microsoft Power Query, where you can perform actions such as deleting unnecessary rows or columns, grouping your data, removing errors, and many other data quality activities.
+-   **Transform Data** - Open your data in Microsoft Power Query, where you can perform actions such as deleting unnecessary rows or columns, grouping your data, removing errors, and many other data quality tasks.

 	> [!div class="mx-imgBorder"]
 	> [![Navigator window with available tables](../media/3-table-selection-ssm.png)](../media/3-table-selection-ssm.png#lightbox)

 ### Import data by writing an SQL query

-Another way you can import data is to write a SQL query to specify only the tables and columns that you need.
+Another way you can import data is to write an SQL query to specify only the tables and columns that you need.
 This approach makes the import process faster and will lower the performance load on SQL Server.

 To write your SQL query, on the **SQL Server database** window, enter your server and database names, and then select the arrow next